sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-1/index.en.md

 In order to initialize this YAML file, we will use the configuration command present in the RKE binary, providing the following information and leaving the other parameters at their default value:

 * SSH address of the host: 192.168.99.100 (to be adapted according to what Docker Machine returns to you in its list of virtual machines)
-* path to the SSH private key of the host: ~ / .docker / machine / machines / minikluster-1 / id_rsa (created automatically by Docker Machine during the installation of the virtual machine)
+* path to the SSH private key of the host: ~/.docker/machine/machines/minikluster-1/id_rsa (created automatically by Docker Machine during the installation of the virtual machine)
 * SSH user of the host: docker (created automatically during the installation of RancherOS)
 * activation of the worker role (execution of Kubernetes orchestrated Docker containers): yes
-* activation of role etcd (Kubernetes internal database): yes
+* activation of the etcd role (Kubernetes internal database): yes
-* hostname overload: minikluster-1
+* hostname override: minikluster-1

 ```shell
 $ rke config